-Outside Britain this process however was not achieved easily at all.
-In addition to the the two world wars of the twentieth century, there was much internal turmoil in all of Europe.
+Outside Britain this process, however, was not achieved easily at all.
+In addition to the two world wars of the twentieth century, there was much internal turmoil in all of Europe.
 Russia, of course, experienced revolution and civil war.
 And, during the interwar years in all of continental Europe democratic institutions were under siege.
-(See the graphic account of the time in Mazower, 1998, Chapter 2).
-In Spain, which along with Russia had more ossified state institutions than Northwest Europe, no compromise was found and civil war ensued after its brief experiment with democracy.
+(See the graphic account of the time in Mazower, 1998, Chapter 2.)
+In Spain, which along with Russia had more ossified state institutions than Northwest Europe, no compromise was found and civil war ensued after its brief experiment with democracy (for a comparison of civil wars in Southern Europe, see Minehan, 2006).
 In others, rapidly changing governments, parliamentary fights, street protests, and economic depression led to dictatorial governance in most countries on the eve of World War II.